 How will you make an impact on the future of medical practice?

-There are two pathways to apply for the 2023 Program.
-The Avant Foundation Grants fund charities who are Deductible Gift Recipients (DGR).
-The Avant Grants fund medical practices and practitioners.
+The Avant Foundation Grants fund charities that are Deductible Gift Recipients (DGR).

 Priority research topics for 2023